How to Choose the Best Pet Photographer in Atlanta for You & Your Pets

 - Final Product

-While I made my list in no particular order, for me, experience is actaully the first priority in my opinion.
+While I made my list in no particular order, for me, experience is the first priority.
 Pet photography is a specialty genre for a reason.

 If you like studio style images, do you like classic portraits or bright colorful backgrounds?
 Lots of props?
 No props?

-Some pet photographer’s will design a reveal for you to show you your images in person and help you select the images and artwork for your finished product while others will load your images onto an online gallery.
+Some pet photographer’s will design a reveal for you to show you your images in person and help you select the images and artwork for your finished product while others will load your images onto an online gallery for you to download.